MicrosoftDocs/learn/learn-pr/wwl-azure/explore-monitoring-reporting/includes/2-explore-tags.md

 + Tags applied to the resource group are not inherited by the resources in that resource group.

-> [!div class="checklist"]
-> * You can use Azure Policy to enforce tagging values and rules on resources.
+You can use Azure Policy to enforce tagging values and rules on resources.